sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 has the tag *IMMEDIATE*, the GM does not add points to the *Bad Bank* on a ✗ and they don't make a move on a ✗✗.

+See the GM Guide for explanations of the *Bad Bank* and for a list of moves the GM is allowed to make.

 ## Flips only happen when the situation is uncertain or risky

-A GM only calls for a flip when the situation is uncertain or risky for your character.
+A GM only calls for a flip when the situation is uncertain or risky for the character.
 If the outcome is certain, the GM may just narrate what happens.
 Or they may ask you some clarifying questions.

 Deckahedron World is a conversation.
 Different GMs will draw the line